 You can typically find visa/residence permit guidance on your program-specific checklist, but YOU are ultimately responsible for obtaining the appropriate

 Take form to relevant

 How to calculate # of units you will earn?

 Take equivalent of 3.5 – 5.5 UR units while abroad to maintain full-time status

 Courses taken abroad must not be repeat courses and must be in a subject on offer at UR

 Must receive equivalent of “C” grade or better (no pass/fail courses) in order to transfer credit

-Students are automatically enrolled in study abroad health/accident insurance by ACE American (with AXA Travel Assistance coverage)
+Students are automatically enrolled in study abroad health/accident insurance by Chubb Insurance Co. (w/AXA Travel Assistance coverage)

 We will go over this briefly at outgoing orientation, but you should review the insurance policy on the Gateway Abroad '